Credit Cards Balance Transfer Credit Cards

 How do I stop a balance transfer on a check?

-I’ve received countless balance transfer checks from various credit cards, but have never seen information in the fine print about how to stop a balance transfer check.
+I’ve received countless balance transfer checks from various credit cards but have never seen information in the fine print about how to stop a balance transfer check.
+U.S. Bank does state that if you request a stop payment on a balance transfer check more than 10 days from account opening, the bank won’t honor it unless the check was stolen, lost, or destroyed.
 If you’ve written a check and want to stop it before it gets deposited or cashed, it’s best to call your credit card issuer to see what your options are.

-Balance transfer checks can be a great way to help you with debt consolidation or covering some other essential expenses.
-Before you use one, however, make sure you read the fine print to understand the terms, and do the math to determine whether it’s the right financial step for you.
+Balance transfer checks may help you consolidate or pay down debt — if the math works.
+But before you start writing checks your credit card account can’t handle, you’ve got to read the fine print to understand the terms and do the math to determine whether it’s the right financial step for you.
+Going this route isn’t always wise or cost effective.

 4.9